Dikkekip/dikkekip.github.io/_posts/2024-10-18-HowtoSecureAdminAccess-part3.md

 ![Error 2](/assets/img/SecuringAdminAccess/image-3.png)
 ![Error 3](/assets/img/SecuringAdminAccess/image-4.png)

----

 ### 💡 Key Takeaway

 While ScubaGear’s recommendation is clear, ensuring your **resource tenants** meet all prerequisites for phishing-resistant MFA requires thoughtful planning.
-Stay tuned as we explore how to automate this process and overcome these challenges in the next sections. 🛡️✨
+Lets automate this process and overcome these challenges in the next sections. 🛡️✨

+---

-# But There Is a Solution!
-Let’s Automate the Onboarding and Offboarding of Admin Phishing-Resistant MFA with PowerShell! 🧙‍♂️✨
+## But There Is a Solution!
+Let’s Automate the Onboarding and Offboarding of Admin Phishing-Resistant MFA With PowerShell! 🧙‍♂️✨

 Fear not, fellow IT wizards!
 We have automation magic at our disposal.
 Here’s the plan to streamline the onboarding and offboarding process for admins using **phishing-resistant MFA**.